redaust/weatherflan/README.md

 # README

 A Rails application that reads the air quality in my local zipcode using AirNow API.
-Has lookup functionality to look up the air quality conditions in any vliad zipode string.
+Has lookup functionality to look up the air quality conditions in any valid zipode string.
 Built in Rails 7.

 * Ruby version 3.1.2